-Featuring a major public performance and a wide-ranging exhibition, Susan Hefuna’s timely, poetic work addresses some of the most potent issues of our time: migration, movement and sensations of togetherness.
+Featuring a major public performance and a wide-ranging exhibition, Susan Hefuna’s timely, poetic work addressed some of the most potent issues of our time: migration, movement and sensations of togetherness.

 The focal point of #ToGather will be a free public event to which everyone is invited.
-Local residents, originally from fifteen different countries including Iran, Sierra Leone, Trinidad, Pakistan, Albania and Kuwait, will trace individual paths through Whitworth Park.
-Featuring dancers from Studio Wayne McGregor, the work will take creative inspiration from migrants’ experiences and stories.
-Recognising the social importance of food to migrant communities, a wide range of food and drink stalls will be available from 1pm on the day.
+Local residents, originally from fifteen different countries including Iran, Sierra Leone, Trinidad, Pakistan, Albania and Kuwait, traced individual paths through Whitworth Park.
+Featuring dancers from Studio Wayne McGregor, the work took creative inspiration from migrants’ experiences and stories.
+Recognising the social importance of food to migrant communities, a wide range of food and drink stalls were available on the day.

-The exhibition will take the form of a ‘mental map’, installed in several rooms at the Whitworth and parts of Whitworth Park.
-A series of palmwood structures, inspired by boxes seen on the streets of Hefuna’s native Cairo, will be joined by a rich selection of drawings, vitrines, personal objects and a new digital work, all on themes of migration and separation, gathering and togetherness.
+The exhibition took form of a ‘mental map’, installed in several rooms at the Whitworth and parts of Whitworth Park.
+A series of palmwood structures, inspired by boxes seen on the streets of Hefuna’s native Cairo, were joined by a rich selection of drawings, vitrines, personal objects and a new digital work, all on themes of migration and separation, gathering and togetherness.

-ToGather’s multiple parts will combine into a hugely moving whole, a work of great significance and power on this most urgent of subjects.
+ToGather’s multiple parts combined into a hugely moving whole, a work of great significance and power on this most urgent of subjects.

 ‘..since I saw it, I haven’t been able to stop thinking about these little glass jars.
 I went to see an exhibition, and came home with a short story in my head’ The Observer